anyproto/docs/basics/anytype-library/relations.md

 ![](<../../.gitbook/assets/image (13).png>)

-When you click on a specific **Relation** you are presented with a Set View of all Objects utilizing that Relation.
+Clicking on a specific **Relation** will open a Set View of all Objects utilizing that Relation.